What does a Data Manager do?

 Is becoming a Data Manager a good career path?

-A Data Manager plays a crucial role in organizing, storing, and analyzing data within a company.
+A Data Manager plays a key role in organizing and overseeing data within a company.
 This role involves ensuring data accuracy, security, and accessibility.
-Data Managers work with various teams to provide insights that drive decision-making.
-They often use software tools to manage databases and create reports.
+Data Managers work closely with IT teams to implement data management systems and strategies.
+They analyze data trends and provide insights to help make informed business decisions.

-Consider these pros and cons before pursuing a career as a Data Manager:
+Here are some pros and cons to consider when thinking about a career as a Data Manager:

 - Pros: